 Reserves, even when not needed to officially qualify for a home loan, can serve as compensating factors for marginal applicants.

 As an example, the VA says “compensating factors may affect the loan decision.
 These factors are especially important when reviewing loans which are marginal with respect to residual income or debt-to-income ratio.”

 The message is clear: Even if lenders do not require reserves a healthy dose of liquid assets can smooth the way to mortgage success.

 Reserves can lower your mortgage rate

-Today’s mortgage rates are are not the same for everyone.
+Today’s mortgage rates are not the same for everyone.
 If extra reserves qualifies you for a better program, you could pay less than you would for a less-desirable home loan.
-It’s worth a try if you’re on the edge.Verify your new rate (Feb 16th, 2019)
+It’s worth a try if you’re on the edge.Check your home buying eligbility here.
+(Apr 23rd, 2019)